$\textit{Ab Initio}$ Exact Calculation of Strongly Correlated Nucleonic Matter

-Before proceeding to large-scale calculations with FCIQMC, we perform a rigorous benchmark for symmetric nuclear matter (SNM) in a small model space where exact results can be obtained via direct diagonalization, compared with MBPT and IMSRG(2) methods.
+Before proceeding to large-scale calculations with FCIQMC, we perform a rigorous benchmark for SNM in a small model space where exact results can be obtained via direct diagonalization, compared with MBPT and IMSRG(2) methods.
 The results are shown in Fig.~\ref{fig:comparision}.
-Across all densities and for both types of nuclear forces, FCIQMC calculations with $10^5$ walkers reproduce exact energies with extraordinary accuracy, with deviations being orders of magnitude smaller than other methods.
+Across all densities and for both families of nuclear forces, FCIQMC calculations with $10^5$ walkers reproduce exact energies with extraordinary accuracy, with deviations being orders of magnitude smaller than other methods.
 In contrast, both MBPT and IMSRG(2) exhibit significant discrepancies that grow substantially with increasing density and particularly for the harder interactions.
+MBPT(3) yields reasonable agreement in some cases, which depends on the interaction being used.
 This benchmark not only validates our FCIQMC implementation for infinite nuclear matter but also provides a clear illustration of the limitations of these widely-used truncated schemes for infinite nucleonic matter.